dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/NumberField.md

+﻿## NumberField

-﻿The element to accept whole number input, and can be configured for range restriction and validation.
+The element to accept whole number input, and can be configured for range restriction and validation.

 [inset]